flare-proto/flare-proto.github.io/docs/blog/posts/socialAccountability.md

 ***DO NOT*** publicly shame them, cyber bullying and witch hunts only make the situation worse.

+### Don't be the annoying house fly
+If you get blocked/banned, don't be the person that creates alt accounts just to prove a point[^2], instead move on and understand that different people have different opinions.

 [^1]: one of my grade 5 teachers
+[^2]:On many platforms, this is against TOS